Indo-US ties need stronger economic bond to realise full potential: Arvind Subramanian

 “However, I still continue to think that this is a terribly important relationship, the US-India relationship for all the reasons that all of you know about shared values, democracies and of course not to mention the critical role that the Indian diaspora plays in the US,” Subramanian said.

-Noting that India has benefited from open global trading system in the past and its economic fortunes in the long run depends on an open trading system, Subramanian said it was “terribly important” for India and the US to work towards sustaining this open relationship.
+Noting that India has benefited from an open global trading system in the past and its economic fortunes in the long run depend on an open trading system, Subramanian said it was “terribly important” for India and the US to work towards sustaining this open relationship.

 “So, I think we need to work much more closely together in all forms.
 I do think that, my own personal view is that, hopefully we’ll ride out the current problems of attitudes to the trading relationships.
 But in the medium run, it’s up to countries like India, many middle-income countries like India, medium-sized countries to sustain an open global trading environment,” he said.